 Eric Lichtblau is a Washington journalist and a two-time Pulitzer Prize winner.
 He was a reporter in the Washington bureau of the New York Times for nearly 15 years until 2017, and a reporter for the Los Angeles Times for 15 years before that.
 He has also written for the New Yorker, TIME, USA Today, and other publications.
-He is the author of two nonfiction books — “Bush’s Law: The Remaking of American Justice” and “The Nazis Next Door: How America Became a Safe Haven for Hitler’s Men,” and “Return to the Reich: A Holocaust Refugee's Secret Mission to Defeat the Nazis.”
+He is the author of three nonfiction books — “Bush’s Law: The Remaking of American Justice,” “The Nazis Next Door: How America Became a Safe Haven for Hitler’s Men,” and “Return to the Reich: A Holocaust Refugee's Secret Mission to Defeat the Nazis.”
 He is currently working on a book about the sharp rise in hate crimes by far-right extremists.

 How the FBI Botched Its Russia Inquiry, One of the Most Closely Watched Cases in Its History